AuroraRyunix/Nutanix-Hogent/README.md

 - DO THIS BEFORE PROCEEDING.
 CHANGING PASSWORDS AFTER CLUSTER CREATION REQUIRES A MORE COMPLEX APPROACH BECAUSE THEY'RE HARDCODED IN DATABASES SCATTERED ACROSS THE INFRASTRUCTURE LIKE EASTER EGGS NOBODY WANTED.
 - YOU HAVE BEEN WARNED.
 Don't come crying later.
 I told you.
 Right here.
 In caps.
 With emphasis.
 Reading is fundamental.
 - Run the magic incantation: `cluster -s CVM_IP --redundancy_factor=2 create` (where CVM_IP is your CVM's IP.
 Mine's 10.10.0.5.
 Yours isn't.
 Use yours.
 Pattern recognition isn't rocket science.)
-- Run the magic command: `cluster -s CVM_IP --redundancy_factor=2 create` (where CVM_IP is the IP of your CVM.
-In my case, 10.10.0.5.
-Don't overthink it.
-Overthinking is the enemy of progress.)
 - You should see a line about "Cluster:XXXX Will seed prism with password hash...."
 If you do, congratulations—you followed instructions.
 If not, that's what search engines were invented for.
 Use them.
 They won't judge you.
 I will.

 ![Alt text](assets/clustercreate.png)